btbristow/bookstore-management-api/docs/tutorials/create-an-order.md

 ---
-layout: page
+layout: single
+title: Create an order
+toc: true
+toc_sticky: true
+sidebar:
+  nav: "docs"
 ---
-# Create an order

 This tutorial takes about 20 minutes to complete and presents a standard order creation workflow.
 You start by listing the books in stock, add a new customer, and then create an order that references both the customer and the book purchased.

 ## Prerequisites